 According to the Bible, Aaron and Moses warned of 10 plagues sent to cause Pharaoh to free the Jews.
 When the final plague killed all the first-born sons of Egypt but passed over the Jewish houses, Pharaoh finally released the Jews from their bondage in Egypt.

-Fortunately, there are now some gluten free “Mazo-Style” oat cracker alternatives available, and of course you can always make your own!
-Like any other wheat flour recipe we might long to enjoy again, devising a gluten-free solution is simple: modify, substitute and perfect using gluten-free ingredients.
+Fortunately, there are now some gluten free “Matzo-Style” oat cracker alternatives available, and of course you can always make your own!
+Like any other wheat flour recipe we might long to enjoy again, devising a gluten free solution is simple: modify, substitute and perfect using gluten free ingredients.

-My recipe for Gluten-Free Matzo made with GF grains and certified GF oat flour, is simple and can be made and baked within 18 minutes to prevent any leavening in the dough.
+My recipe for Gluten Free Matzo made with gluten free grains and certified gluten free oat flour, is simple and can be made and baked within 18 minutes to prevent any leavening in the dough.
 It’s a simple 5 ingredient recipe that takes only 20 minutes from start to finish!

-However, Orthodox Jews and others wishing to only serve Kosher for Passover, Gluten-Free Shemura (supervised grains, watched from time of harvest to be sure no fermentation occurs) matzo, will need to buy GF matzo made in that manner instead.
-Fair warning: gluten-free Shemura Oat Matzo is expensive!
-One 1 pound box can cost $40.00, while regular Kosher for Passover (non-gluten-free) Matzo is generally 14 times less expensive (around $2.75-$3.00/ 1 pound box).
+However, Orthodox Jews and others wishing to only serve Kosher for Passover, Gluten Free Shemura (supervised grains, watched from time of harvest to be sure no fermentation occurs) matzo, will need to buy gluten free matzo made in that manner instead.
+Fair warning: gluten free Shemura Oat Matzo is expensive!
+One 1 pound box can cost $40.00, while regular Kosher for Passover (non-gluten free) Matzo is generally 14 times less expensive (around $2.75-$3.00/ 1 pound box).